estellephalippou/gif-python/README.md

-Create a gif bases on the two png
+Create a gif bases on png

 To-Do:
 - choose images on desktop asked by user instead of having the two hard coded